arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/JSA_get_api_collection_properties.md

 - *shardKeys*: contains the names of document attributes that are used to determine the target shard for documents.

+- *replicationFactor*: contains how many copies of each shard are kept on different DBServers.

 @RESTRETURNCODES

 @RESTRETURNCODE{400}